-Even though it’s a year and a half after the fact, it seems only fitting that the first hike that I post on is Mt.
+As I write this, it’s a year and a half after the fact and it seems only fitting that the first hike that I post on is Mt.
 Fuji.
 Mt.
-Fuji was my first hike since I arrived in Japan.
+Fuji was my first Hyakumeizan peak.
 I didn’t even know about the Hyakumeizan when I signed up 2 months ahead of time at the MWR office of Camp Zama.
-MWR sponsors usually 2 trips to Mt.
+MWR usually sponsors 2 trips to Mt.
 Fuji each year, once toward the end of July, and then another sometime in August.
 You have to take a free 1 hour class about hiking safety before they let you go on the trip.
-My only take away from that was to bring plenty of duct tape because of the story they told of someone having to wrap it around their shoes in order to keep them together for the decent.
+My only take away from that was to bring plenty of duct tape because of the story they told of someone having to wrap it around their tennis shoes in order to keep them together for the decent.

 After navigating through the hundreds of people starting their ascent as part of guided tour intending on staying in a hut overnight to catch the sunrise, I reached the 5th station at about 3 pm.
 I was the only one back.
 I had a bowl of ramen, a couple Asahi’s, and bought some omiyagi.

 I struggled with enjoying this hike partly because it is too well known, which brings large crowds of people that aren’t normally hikers, and partly because I’m not unique there.
 No one cares that another “gaijin” is climbing Mt.
 Fuji.
 That’s what people say they’re going to do when they get here for vacation – eat sushi, drink sake, cross the Shibuya scramble, and climb Mt.
 Fuji.